VSD-Devs/Devora/content/blog/the-ultimate-guide-to-content-strategy-for-business-websites-in-2025.md

 ## Why Content Strategy Matters More Than Ever in 2025

-Content strategy isn't about creating more content, it's about creating the right content that achieves specific business objectives.
+Content strategy isn't about creating more content – it's about creating the right content that achieves specific business objectives.

 ### The Content Strategy ROI Reality

-- **Lead Generation**: Strategic content generates 3x more leads than generic content
+- **Lead Generation** – Strategic content generates 3x more leads than generic content
-- **SEO Dominance**: Content-driven sites rank 2x higher in search results
+- **SEO Dominance** – Content-driven sites rank 2x higher in search results
-- **Customer Acquisition Cost**: Quality content reduces CAC by up to 60%
+- **Customer Acquisition Cost** – Quality content reduces CAC by up to 60%
-- **Brand Authority**: Consistent, valuable content builds 2.5x more trust
+- **Brand Authority** – Consistent, valuable content builds 2.5x more trust
-- **Conversion Rates**: Strategic content increases conversion rates by 40%
+- **Conversion Rates** – Strategic content increases conversion rates by 40%

 ## Building Your Content Strategy Foundation